v2sCollections/City-of-Dreams/README.md

 *   V can now slide sideways.
 More flexibility on the slide's trajectory.
 Improves camera control when sliding.
 Prevents stairs and small obstacles like sidewalks from cancelling the slide.

-*   V can now wall jump/wall bounce.

-*   You can control Vs movement direction midair while jumping and double jumping.

 *   The custom Level cap allows you to keep levelling up past level 50.

 *   Using healing items builds up your "Toxicity" until you "Overdose", requiring you to wait for the effect to wear off before using more inhalers/injectors.